christianfriedl/Mapitor/README.md

 Furthermore, I want the whole thing to be keyboard driven as much as possible, and I want it to work in the browser for the obvious portability and maintainability advantages.

 (By the way, FreePlane is absolutely *awesome* and is still my go-to mindmapper!
 I don't see this here little project ever being a serious alternative to FreePlane.)

-Target Browser: Google Chrome (>= Version 44).
-I never tried it in any other browser, and probably never will.

 ## Goals for Version 1.0